Welcome to today's edition of the Rush 24-7 podcast.

 The only thing on his mind is re-election.

-Again, ATT wanted to merge with T Mobile.
+Again, AT ⁇ T wanted to merge with T-Mobile.

-Bring them back home to America if they were allowed to proceed with the $39 billion acquisition of T Mobile.
+They promised to bring 5,000 wireless call center jobs, which are currently based overseas, bring them back home to America if they were allowed to proceed with the $39 billion acquisition of T-Mobile.

-Now the main reason they want T Mobile, they want T Mobile's 4G network.
+Now, the main reason they want T-Mobile, they want T-Mobile's 4G network.

-They they just don't have the capacity.
+They just don't have the capacity.

 And one of the reasons they don't have the capacity is the iPhone.

-So many people buying iPhones and so many people using iPhones, ATT is challenged with their network capacity, so they want to buy an existing network rather than take the time it would take to invest and build their own up.
+So they want to buy an existing network rather than take the time it would take to invest and build their own up.

-Now the DOJ, the Department of Justice, come out and said, Nope, we're not going to go along for this.
+Now, the DOJ, the Department of Justice, come out and said, nope, we're not going to go along for this.

 We oppose it.

-And it also means that 5,000 jobs are not going to be brought home.
+It also means that 5,000 jobs are not going to be brought home.

 The regime is interested in government spending.

-The regime is interested in government spending so that they can use that as a way to ratchet up economic growth.
+The regime is interested in government spending so that they can use that as a way to ratchet up economic growth since government's percentage of the economy is a factor.

-That's what's at stake.
+That's what's at stake here.

-And Jay Carney, the White House press secretary, just said that the uh Republican presidential candidates debate next Wednesday is not enough of a reason to change the timing of the presidential address.
+And Jay Carney, the White House press secretary, just said that the Republican presidential candidates debate next Wednesday is not enough of a reason to change the timing of the presidential address.

-The date of the Republican presidential debate has long been set.
+There was no presidential, the date of the Republican presidential debate has long been set.

 It's Obama that's coming in and intruding on the Republican debate.